NeerajKharwar/Register-project/README.md

 # Register-project

-This is project in which any user can add his/her details and letter the saved details can be usedd to track the list of registered user.
+This is project in which any user can add his/her details and later the saved details can be used to track the list of registered user.

-The redudant data willl be ingored by popping a toast message.
+The redundant data will be ignored by popping a message.

 Other functionality is also added to it, which will be modified in future.